 "Sounds important," said Edgar.

-"Oh it is," Cornelius said, "I think that my findings, plus that incident where the human spared your life Edgar, will help us better understand humans and how to cope with living among them."
+"Oh it is," Cornelius said, "I think that my findings, taking also into account that incident where the human spared your life Edgar, will help us better understand humans and how to cope with living among them."

 "So you don't think they're all bad anymore, do you?"
-Edgar asked with interest, "The one that let me out of the trap seemed pretty nice."
+Edgar asked, "The one that let me out of the trap seemed pretty nice."